evilgeniuslabs/evilgeniuslabs.github.io/_posts/2025-07-25-fibonacci256-expanding-hdr-pixelblaze.md

 ### Mapper

 You shouldn't need to change anything on the **Mapper** tab.
-This page just contains the pixel map, which is the location of each of your Fibonacci256's LEDs.
+This page just contains the pixel map, which is the location of each of your Fibonacci's LEDs.
 It's used by the Pixelblaze controller in patterns.

-If you ever do need to reset to the Fibonacci256's default map, use these values:
+If you ever do need to reset to the Fibonacci's default map, use these values:

 <div class="panel-group" id="accordion" role="tablist" aria-multiselectable="true">